jackhumbert/fardriver-controllers/MANUAL.md

 | NTC-10K | √ | × |
 | NTC-100K | √ | × |

 ### 2.1.3 Phase Shift

 The angular position of the motor is a key characteristic, which is usually indicated by the motor manufacturer.
 Most of the hub motors on the market are 30°, 210° and 90°, but there are some special motors.
 Note that the motor factory labeling method is different from the far drive logo, if you are not sure about the angle, you can find this value through self-learning methods.

 Generally, the error of phase shift between two operations is not more than 2°, which proves that there is no problem in the operation method and the phase shift is not a problem.

 #### 2.1.3.1 Passed 11.3 Upper computer initiated self-learning.

 By clicking on the upper unit self-learning button, 2 short and one long sound will be heard inside the controller to indicate that self-learning has been initiated.

 In addition, when you click on the upper computer to cancel the self-learning button, the sound disappears, i.e., the self-learning is canceled.

 #### 2.1.3.2 A method of initiating phase-shift self-learning by squeezing the brakes only, without a computer:

 This method is applicable to all controllers with brake line function installed, ND series, CN series, BN series controllers with software version 783 or above.
 Version A01 or above requires that the turn knob be pinched and turned on before powering up, do not let go, and do the following.

 1. Keep the brake connected, the controller is off and the motor is stationary.
 2. Turn the handle to the end, boot, this time the controller alarm, the motor does not turn.
 3. Enter self-study, Morse code 8 bits: 11000000.
 1="Long squeeze brake 0.5 sec~2 sec", 0="Short squeeze brake less than 0.5 sec"

 When you hear 2 short and 1 long, you are in self-learning mode.
 If you don't hear it, consider that you have made a mistake and try to re-enter the Morse code.

 #### 2.1.3.3 Self-learning process

 After entering the self-learning state, with the wheels overhead and the throttle in the bottom, the motor should turn at this time, if it doesn't, the hall wires may have been swapped, or the motor wires may have been swapped.
 At this time just need to swap the big blue and green wires, it will turn up.

 After turning up the speed will be close to the motor fixed speed, then it will automatically adjust the phase shift to fit the motor, followed by the motor will be reversed and fit the motor, after the automatic completion, the motor stops.
 You can release the throttle.
 Finish the self-learning.

 Self-learning good motors will remain quiet.

 #### 2.1.3.4 Morse code changes the direction of the motor

 After the self-learning is completed, if you find that the normal startup motor is reversed, then you can modify the motor direction through the host computer, you can also change the motor direction through the Morse code:

 Morse code 8 bits: 11110000. if you find that the motor is reversed after the motor self-learning, you can correct the direction of the motor through this instruction.

 #### 2.1.3.5 Morse code to change the speed limit:

 The Morse code can be changed through the host computer to set 6 digits to release the speed, no restriction when 000000, restriction when any other code: it is necessary to operate the Morse code every time the power is turned on in order to release the speed limit.

 Setting the 7-digit Morse code is the speed limit, which also operates on the last 6 digits, and the speed limit is converted once: if it was a speed limit state, it becomes a non-limit state, and vice versa.
 This conversion is saved in the controller, and it will be switched to this state when the controller is turned on in the future.

 ### 2.1.4 Pole Pairs

 Default 4 for Hall motors No need to change.
 The pole pair setting for encoder motors must be accurate otherwise it can not rotate.
-Selectable values 3, 4, 5, 6, 7, 8, 10, 12, 14, 16~30, Encoder: 3-8
-pairs of poles display the actual rotation speed, above 10 pairs of poles display the rotation speed according to 4 pairs of poles.
+Selectable values 3, 4, 5, 6, 7, 8, 10, 12, 14, 16~30, Encoder: 3-8 pairs of poles display the actual rotation speed, above 10 pairs of poles display the rotation speed according to 4 pairs of poles.
 To modify the number of pole pairs, you have to save the points to make it effective.

 ### 2.1.5 Motor direction

-Specifies the motor direction when advancing 0: motor right setting, 1: motor left setting.
+Specifies the motor direction when advancing

+* 0: motor right setting
+* 1: motor left setting

 Effective only after reset is saved.

 ### 2.1.6 Rated Speed

 The speed of the motor at the rated voltage, referred to as the rated speed, is often referred to as the constant speed in the electric motorcycle industry.
 This fixed speed determines the highest motor speed.
 Generally speaking, a common controller can drive the motor to the maximum speed near the fixed speed under the rated voltage.
 The controller will recognize the rated speed at the current voltage during self-learning.

 ### 2.1.7 Rated Voltage

 The maximum number of strings of batteries for the NJ Far Drive Controller for different voltages is as follows:

 | Voltage | Lead-acid | Lithium Ion | Lithium Iron Phosphate |
 |---|---|---|---|